Ptychography: Self-calibration

 The ptychographical data set can be posed as a blind deconvolution problem.
 It has sufficient diversity to solve for both the moving functions (illumination and object), which appear symmetrically in the mathematics of the inversion process.
 This is now routinely done in any ptychographical experiment, even if the illumination optics have been previously well characterised.
 Diversity can also be used to solve retrospectively for errors in the offsets of the two functions, blurring in the scan, detector faults, like missing pixels, etc.

 Inversion of multiple scattering

 In conventional imaging, multiple scattering in a thick sample can seriously complicate, or even entirely invalidate, simple interpretation of an image.
 This is especially true in electron imaging (where multiple scattering is called "dynamical scattering").
 Conversely, ptychography generates estimates of hundreds or thousands of exit waves, each of which contains different scattering information.
 This can be used to retrospectively remove multiple scattering effects.

 Robustness to noise

 The number counts required for a ptychography experiment is the same as for a conventional image, even though the counts are distributed over very many diffraction patterns.
-This is because dose fractionation applies to ptychography.
+This is because the dose fractionation theorem applies to ptychography.
 Maximum-likelihood methods can be employed to reduce the effects of Poisson noise.